einargudnig/gradeScraper/README.md

 Selenium - https://selenium-python.readthedocs.io/

 This is just made for fun so there is 100% possibilty to do this project a lot better, but here is at least a starting point :)

+### Extra files

+There are some extra files in this directory, most of them where used because I was going to use another method to check for grades first.
+These files are: compare.py, origin.html, test.html and diff.html

+chromedriver.exe is needed for the Selenium to work.
+See in the documentation.